vpsg-research/DDJM-Net/README.md

 </div>

+## 📆 TODO
+Our complete codebase will be released upon paper acceptance.

+Welcome to watch 👀 this repository for the latest updates.

+- [x] [2026.3.26]: The relevant core code has been released.
+- [x] [2026.3.26]: The evaluation code has been released.
+- [ ] The loss function code has been released.
+- [ ] The complete model code.
+- [ ] Training code released.

 ## ✨ Highlights
 * 🧬**Novel Modeling Perspectives:** By integrating dual-domain joint modeling with the MRMP and ARIE modules, DDJM-Net reformulates IML as a separation process between manipulated and authentic regions, providing a new modeling perspective for IML.